Code-Institute-Submissions/Cuisine/README.md

    * Users are provided instructions, via hover tooltips and messages in the input fields, on how to input their recipe, and have it shown correctly.

-   * Users can also add new **category values** (i.e: a new meal type, cuisine type, serving size and/or cooking duration) if they can't find a value that best suits their recipe, at the bottom of the page.
+   * If they can't find a value that best suits their recipe, users can also add new **category values** (i.e: a new meal type, cuisine type, serving size and/or cooking duration) at the bottom of the page.
 Users can add a new category value by choosing the category they wish to add to, clicking add, and then following the instructions on the pop up modal window.
-Users cannot submit something another value that is the same as another entry in the database, and will see an error message ("We already have a 'category name' called 'invalid input value'")
+Users cannot submit something another value that is the same as another entry in the database, and will see an error message ("We already have a 'category name' called 'x'")

 * **Search**: users can search by: author, cooking duration, cuisine type, meal type and serving size.
 They can search the recipes in two different ways:
    * Sort results: users can view sorted results that group by the chosen category, and can either be ordered high-low or low-high (based on switch input).
 They can do this by adding an option to the "Order results by" dropdown, and clicking the "search" button.
 Users should ignore the second dropdown that appears if they want a sorted view of results.